Free Interactive Tool – Sponsored by Docugami Inc.

 What is an EIN Number?

 Each organization has a distinct EIN number provided by the Internal Revenue Service.
 EIN stands for Employer Identification Number and is also known as the Federal Employer Identification Number or the Federal Tax Identification Number.
 This is a unique nine-digit number assigned by the IRS to business entities operating in the United States for the purposes of identification.
 Both for-profit and nonprofit organizations have IRS EIN numbers.

 The UN Sustainable Development Goals provide a common framework for organizing funding, partnerships, and support for the millions of organizations working on key issues like poverty alleviation and climate change.
 We have classified organizations under the UN SDGs based on how their mission, impact statements, website content, and other information reported to the IRS aligns with the 169 Targets and 231 Indicators defined by the UN.

 The NTEE code might be adjusted by the IRS to better reflect the nature of the mission of the organization.
 The IRS publishes an updated table of the NTEE codes by EIN periodically and we update our database weekly.
 If you think that your NTEE code needs to be adjusted with the IRS, follow these guidelines from the IRS.

 How are UN SDG Classification and NTEE Codes Used?

 Using NTEE codes and the UN SDG taxonomy helps capital sources, donors, foundations, and impact investors inform social impact funding strategies.
 Thanks to our X4Impact Founding Partners, we offer this free tool to simplify your EIN search, NTEE code lookup, and understanding of an organization’s alignment with the Sustainable Development Goals.
-We process over one million IRS records biweekly to keep this tool updated.
+We process over one million IRS records monthly to keep this tool updated.